dorellang/insight/docs/docs/Layers/Markers/PolylineMarker.md

  >
  > strokeWeight - The stroke width in pixels.

+ For more info about these properties [GoogleMap API StyleOptions](https://developers.google.com/maps/documentation/javascript/reference#Data.StyleOptions)

  map is an instance of a [GoogleMap](https://developers.google.com/maps/documentation/javascript/reference#Map) object.

  assoc_layer is a [Layer](/docs/docs/Layers/Layer.md) Object.